PiotrHol/DragAndDrop/README.md

 - Simply call `.dragAndDrop()` on any HTML element containing items to enable drag-and-drop functionality.
 - If `draggingClass` is omitted, the default class `"dragging-item"` will be applied to the dragged item.
-- You can pass either a single CSS selector string or an array of selectors to `allowDnDFromSelectors`.
-If a single selector is used, you do not need to wrap it in an array.
+- You can pass either a single CSS class string or an array of classes to `allowDnDFromClasses`.
+If a single class is used, you do not need to wrap it in an array.
 - You can initialize multiple elements independently, allowing for separate drag-and-drop zones within a single page.